This post may contain affiliate links. For more information, please read my disclosure policy.

 Memory Work and Repetition Go Hand-in-Hand

 Kids, and adults, need to drill information before it moves from short-term to long-term storage.
-We must recite, write down, and work until the information becomes second nature.
+You must recite, write down, and work until the information becomes second nature.

-It doesn’t matter if we’re trying to absorb math facts, science facts, memorize poetry, or learn Latin verb conjugations.
-We simply must repeat the information many, many, many times if we want our children to memorize it.
+It doesn’t matter if you’re trying to absorb math facts, science facts, memorize poetry, or learn Latin verb conjugations.
+You simply must repeat the information many, many, many times.

 Memory Work Is Necessary